Baby Russian Tortoise

 Area of Origin: Several countries between Eastern Europe and Western China

 Description: Light brown and olive color with dark brown bands around each scute of the shell.
 These tortoises are probably the most "different" of the Testudo type tortoises.
 They are almost completely rounded when viewed from above, which probably is to help them spin around when underground in burrows.
 They tend to be somewhat flattened on top, without much of a "dome."
+These are a fun, active species that is commonly kept and enjoyed as pets.

-Adult Behavior: Adult Russian tortoises are active, busy tortoises when the temperatures are in their ideal ranges (55-90 degrees).
-They are usually un-aggressive towards eachother in most cases, and can be kept in small groups.
-The mating habits can create some problems as males will occasionally bite at the females to subdue them, and sometimes will ram at each other to establish dominance through the ranks.
-Most will eagerly come to their keepers looking for food once they are comfortable in their environments, and they will pile on top of each other in order to get at the food first.
-They are good climbers and will make attempts to escape, so perimeter fences should be buried at least 6-12" underground, and sidewalls 12-16" above ground will normally contain them.
+Adult Behavior: Adult tortoises are active, busy tortoises when the temperatures are in their ideal ranges (60-85 degrees).
+They can be somewhat aggressive towards each other particularly during breeding season (spring), but usually can be kept in small groups without any major problems, particularly animals that have been raised in groups.
+Most will eagerly come to their keepers looking for food once they are comfortable in their environments.
+They can be good climbers and will make attempts to escape, so perimeter fences should be buried at least 6-12" underground, and sidewalls 12-16" above ground will normally contain them.
+Constant attempts to escape can sometimes be corrected by enlarging the enclosure and adding visual barriers within it (logs, boulders, more plants, etc).

 The tortoises are removed from their enclosure and soaked in a separate 1/4" deep pan of warm water daily or almost daily for 30 minutes each time.
 We don't generally use water dishes in the enclosures because of the risk of drowning (yes, we have lost babies to drowning when they flipped over in 1/4" of water).